awsdocs/amazon-workspaces-administration-guide/doc_source/amazon-workspaces.md

 Amazon WorkSpaces uses a directory, either AWS Directory Service or AWS Managed Microsoft AD, to authenticate users\.
 Users access their WorkSpaces by using a client application from a supported device or, for Windows WorkSpaces, a web browser, and they log in by using their directory credentials\.
 The login information is sent to an authentication gateway, which forwards the traffic to the directory for the WorkSpace\.
 After the user is authenticated, streaming traffic is initiated through the streaming gateway\.

 Client applications use HTTPS over port 443 for all authentication and session\-related information\.
-Client applications uses port 4172 for pixel streaming to the WorkSpace and for network health checks\.
+Client applications use port 4172 for pixel streaming to the WorkSpace and for network health checks\.
 For more information, see [Ports for Client Applications](workspaces-port-requirements.md#client-application-ports)\.

-Each WorkSpace has two elastic network interfaces \(ENI\) associated with it: an ENI for management and streaming \(eth0\) and a primary ENI \(eth1\)\.
-The primary ENI has an IP address provided by your VPC, from the same subnets used by the directory\.
+Each WorkSpace has two elastic network interfaces associated with it: a network interface for management and streaming \(eth0\) and a primary network interface \(eth1\)\.
+The primary network interface has an IP address provided by your VPC, from the same subnets used by the directory\.
 This ensures that traffic from your WorkSpace can easily reach the directory\.
-Access to resources in the VPC is controlled by the security groups assigned to the primary ENI\.
+Access to resources in the VPC is controlled by the security groups assigned to the primary network interface\.
 For more information, see [Network Interfaces](workspaces-port-requirements.md#network-interfaces)\.

 The following diagram shows the architecture of Amazon WorkSpaces\.